-In the same game, while Kyosuke Nanbu and Ryusei appear on Eria thanks to the Space-Time Bomb, Masaki is already there on Eria, and hopelessly lost.
-Yes, you read that right: Masaki's sense of direction is so bad, he can cross dimensions and not even notice it.
+In the same game, while Kyosuke Nanbu and Ryusei appear on Eria due to the a dimensional rift taking them in, Masaki is already there on Eria, and hopelessly lost.
+Yes, you read that right: Masaki's sense of direction is so unbelievably bad, he can cross dimensions and not even notice it.

 Masaki (Behind an unknown character portrait, imitating Heero): "So this is where it ends...
 But don't forget that your mission is still unfinished."
 Heero: "What are you trying to pull, Masaki?"
 Masaki: "Geh!
 Didn't see you there Heero...
 Well, then!
 Catch you guys later!"

-In Original Generations, we also have Kuro with Radha Byraban and Shiro with Mai Kobayashi.
+In Original Generations, Kuro with Radha Byraban and Shiro with Mai Kobayashi.
 There are also save-quit dialogues between the two pairs.